Ramneet-17/Parameter-Optimization-SVM/README.md

 |Cover_Type (7 types)                    |integer        | 1 to 7                       |Forest Cover Type designation|

 **Data Preprocessing**
-Dropped the soil type and dropped 3 Types from the Cover Types As the data didnt containany null values no need for filling null values The data is been Standard Scaler
+Dropped the soil type and dropped 3 Types from the Cover Types.
+As the data didnt containany null values no need for filling null values.
+The data is been Standardized.

 | Number of Instances:  |8896  |
 |-----------------------|--------|